 Some kind of eternal life can be possible with the help of technology, according to the physicist Stephen Hawking.
 Could we become immortal in the future?

-The 71 years old eminent scientist, speaking at the premiere of a film about his life, said that if the brain can function outside of the human body, then the eternal life is possible.
+The 71-year-old eminent scientist, speaking at the premiere of a film about his life, said that if the brain can function outside of the human body, then eternal life is possible.